Brent-A/devboxwaker/GITHUB_DESCRIPTION.md

 1. Install [Azure CLI](https://aka.ms/installazurecliwindows)
 2. Copy `config.example.json` to `config.json` and configure your DevBox details
 3. Run `.\Setup-ScheduledTask.ps1` as Administrator
 4. Done!
-Your DevBox will wake automatically when you log in
+Your DevBox will wake automatically when you log in or unlock your workstation

 See [README.md](README.md) for detailed instructions.

 ## Features

-✅ Automatic wake on Windows login
+✅ Automatic wake on Windows login and workstation unlock
 ✅ Status monitoring until DevBox is ready
 ✅ Windows toast notifications with action buttons
 ✅ Connect or Hibernate directly from notification